Kahurangi Carter: Political career

+2023 general election

 Carter was encouraged to enter politics by Chlöe Swarbrick.
 She was also inspired by her son's concerns about climate change and property ownership.
 In the 2023 general election, Carter stood in the Christchurch Central electorate, and was placed 14th on the Green Party list.
-She said she wasn't running an electorate campaign, planning to do so in 2026 instead, but "Christchurch Central just embraced" her.
+She said she was not running an electorate campaign, planning to do so in 2026 instead, but "Christchurch Central just embraced" her.
 She entered Parliament on the list when the Green Party picked up a larger share of the party vote than predicted in the preliminary results.
 The final results on 3 November confirmed her election to Parliament on the party list.

+First term, 2023-present

 In late November 2023, Carter assumed the Green Party's Zero Waste, Children, Disability Issues, Rainbow Communities, Community and Voluntary Sector, Arts, Culture and Heritage, Christchurch Issues spokesperson portfolios.
 She also became the party's Deputy Musterer.

 In November 2024, Carter became the sponsor of the Green Party's Copyright (Parody and Satire) Amendment Bill, which proposed allowing copyrighted works to be used for parody, satire and memes.
 On 8 November 2024, the bill was pulled from Parliament's ballot.
 Carter said that the bill would "protect artists' right to freedom of speech, and in doing so helps protect our democracy."

+In September 2025, Carter had a second member bill drawn from the biscuit tin.
+The bill would establish a Good Samaritan law such that people calling emergency services would not be prosecuted for related low-level drug offences.
+The New Zealand Drug Foundation supported the law change as it could help to reduce the rate of fatal overdoses in New Zealand.

+In January 2026, Carter announced that she would be contesting the Christchurch Central electorate at the 2026 general election, after incumbent Duncan Webb announced his retirement.

+In late July 2026, Carter introduced a member's bill called the Waste Minimisation (Food Waste) Amendment Bill, which would require supermarkets to donate surplus food to charities in order to minimise food waste.
+Her bill was modelled after French legislation requiring supermarkets to reduce food waste and donate suitable surplus food to charities.